The Soap Myth: Production history

-Holocaust historian Robert Melvin Spector concludes that the Nazis "did indeed use human fat for the making of soap at Stutthof," albeit in limited quantity.

-The material in the Nuremberg Trial scenes in the play use as dialogue actual testimony given by British prisoners of war and by Nazis at the historical trials about the development of an industrial process for producing soap from human bodies at the Danzig Anatomic Institute, the production of such soap on a small-scale basis at Stutthof concentration camp, and the actual use of this soap by Nazi personnel.

 Public reception

 The play has gone through two substantially different versions.
 The first received a workshop production at South Street Seaport in July 2009.

 The New York Times called the play a "pointed investigation of the politics of history."

 Time Out New York wrote that the play "touches on a host of compelling issues: irrefutable versus empirical evidence, the subjective shaping of history, institutional agendas and, in its most effective scene, the potential seduction of anti-Semitism."
 But criticized the play's faulty dramaturgy.

 NYTheater.com, praised its "...dazzling objectivity and even-handedness" and "real moral heft..."

 The Villager found it compelling, "There are certain movies, plays, books that one wishes would never end.
 For me, The Soap Myth is one of those extraordinary plays."

 Following the workshop production, the play was substantially rewritten and subsequently produced in March, 2012 by the National Jewish Theater Foundation Off Broadway at the Roundabout Theater's Harold & Mimi Steinberg Center Black Box Theater.
 This production, directed by Arnold Mittelman, featured Greg Mullavey, Andi Potamkin, Donald Corren and Dee Pelletier.
 Reviews of this production were uniformly positive.

 The New York Times called the revised play "A revelation... frightening... thought-provoking... genuinely moving."

 History News Network called it "An eye-opening history lesson... gut-wrenching... unforgettable."

 The Philadelphia Jewish Voice said "Continues to haunt me... this is the theatre of witness at its best - provocative and morally ambiguous."